 The History of the Southern Bell Forum

 Since it began over 100 years ago, the debate program at MBA has consistently had the highest levels of support from the entire school.
-Support for the Southern Bell Forum has been no exception, starting from the very top, including the recent headmasters of MBA, Gordan Bondurant, Douglas Paschall and currently Bradford Gioia.
+Support for the Southern Bell Forum has been no exception, starting from the very top, including the recent heads of school at MBA, Gordan Bondurant, Douglas Paschall, Bradford Gioia, and currently William Daughtrey.
 Faculty and staff have also been outstanding in lending their classrooms, their assistance with preparations, and their support in all possible ways.
-The Southern Bell Forum is blessed to be a rare high school tournament where teachers leave paper and pens for debaters on their desks, where librarians happily open their doors for competitors, and where the headmaster attends the events.
+The Southern Bell Forum is blessed to be a rare high school tournament where teachers leave paper and pens for debaters on their desks, where librarians happily open their doors for competitors, and where the head of school attends the events.

 Begun in 1982 under the direction of Thomas Sullivan, the Southern Bell Forum will celebrate its 38th year this year as a tournament renowned for its unique combination of the highest levels of Southern hospitality and forensic competition.
 Up until the 2014 tournament, Mr. William Woods Tate, Jr, popularly known as Billy, grew the legacy of the January event into a nationally-recognized Varsity policy debate tournament.
 Billy, in order to share this unique experience he cultivated with more forensic events, added another historical first to high school debate competition by offering the first national Lincoln-Douglas Round Robin in the mid 1980s, and more than a decade later added the first national Extemporaneous speaking Robin Robin.
 By limiting the competition to only the most talented and experienced teams from each school, the level of competition has remained fierce and national in scope.